nctsiridis/cmatrix/README.md

 # CMatrix
-A conan package for working with matrices in C.
+A Conan package for working with matrices in C.